Aurora UK Alpha PLC Executes Share Repurchase - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Aurora UK Alpha PLC, a company involved in investment management, has executed a transaction involving the repurchase of its own shares.
-The company bought 100,000 ordinary shares at a price of 254.3155 pence per share, which will be held in treasury.
-This transaction affects the total number of voting rights available to shareholders, which now stands at 110,809,353, providing a new denominator for interest calculations in line with regulatory requirements.
+Aurora UK Alpha PLC has executed a transaction involving the repurchase of its own shares, acquiring 20,000 Ordinary shares at a price of 256.9653 pence per share.
+These shares will be held in treasury, increasing the total treasury shares to 3,783,389.
+This transaction affects the company’s voting rights, with the total number of voting rights now at 110,789,353, which shareholders can use for interest calculations in accordance with the FCA’s Disclosure Guidance and Transparency Rules.

 Spark’s Take on GB:ARR Stock